YINI-lang/YINI-spec/YINI-Specification.md

 ### 2.1.
 File Encoding
 YINI documents MUST be encoded in UTF-8.

-- **Mandatory Encoding:** A UTF-8 byte order mark (BOM) SHOULD NOT be used.
+- **BOM Policy:** A UTF-8 byte order mark (BOM) SHOULD NOT be used.
 However, implementations MAY accept and ignore an initial UTF-8 BOM for compatibility.

 - **Character Set:** YINI documents use Unicode.
 Control characters and other non-printable characters SHOULD be avoided except where explicitly allowed, such as tabs, spaces, and line endings, or when represented through valid string literal forms.
 Other special characters may be included using escape sequences, or by placing them inside Raw or Triple-quoted strings.